Articles & Videos

 Research shows that effective differentiation strategies adapt to the needs of students through content, process, product and learning environment1.

-Here are some of the ways Sound Waves resources can help you tailor your differentiation plan to support and extend your students.
+Here are some of the ways Sound Waves Literacy resources can help you tailor your differentiation plan to support and extend your students.

 Explicit teaching lessons

-Sound Waves lessons are designed to be explicitly taught.
+Sound Waves Literacy lessons are designed to be explicitly taught.
 Lessons include a clear learning intention, teacher explanation and modelling, opportunities to check for student understanding, and independent student practice.
 It is well established that explicit instruction is the most effective and efficient method for all students, particularly those requiring support2.
-The consistent, whole-class, explicit instruction found in Sound Waves can also minimise the number of children who require intervention in the long-term.
+The consistent, whole-class, explicit instruction found in Sound Waves Literacy can also minimise the number of children who require intervention in the long-term.

 A weekly routine

-In a typical week, you will explicitly teach Sound Waves lessons from Monday to Thursday, which gives you time for consolidation and remediation every Friday.
+In a typical week, you will explicitly teach Sound Waves Literacy lessons from Monday to Thursday, which gives you time for consolidation and remediation every Friday.

 Focus Words and Extension Words